Living in Boulder

 Boulder Community and Neighborhoods

 The University of Colorado Boulder, home to the Buffaloes, is located in the heart of the town and is adjacent to Chautauqua park.
 The University area houses many students and faculty both on and off campus.
 You won’t find many new communities in Boulder.
-The town is pretty build out, but there is a mix of housing options from from new residential, single family houses, multi family houses and rental living.
+The town is pretty built out, but there is a mix of housing options from from new residential, single family houses, multi family houses and rental living.
 Downtown Boulder and Pearl Street areas are in high demand due to the thriving shops and restaurant scenes.
 Mapleton Hill and Whittier neighborhoods are both in close proximity to famous Pearl Street.
-South Boulder neighborhoods are also very popular because they are have easy access to open space and Highway 36 to get to Denver.
+South Boulder neighborhoods are also very popular because they have easy access to open space and Highway 36 to get to Denver.

 Boulder Neighborhood Map

 Resources & Helpful Links

 Our agents unique blend of professional skills and local expertise means we can help you get the perfect home for your situation.
 Not only do our agents specialize in neighborhoods, they live in the communities where they work.
 Real estate doesn't get more local than that.